darwinia-network/darwinia-docs-deprecated/content/en/quick-start-crosschain-transfer-d2e.md

 ## Steps

 Before you start, you need to have your Ethereum account(address) prepared.
-This address can be found on the top right part of the window when you click the Menubar icon of MetaMask.
-It can be copied to the clipboard by clicking the account icon.
+This address can be found on the top-right part of the window when you click the Menubar icon of MetaMask.
+It can be copied to the clipboard by clicking the account name.

 ![Crosschain](assets/quick_start/darwinia-crosschain-transfer-d2e-00-address.png)